 Foxtail millet (Seteria italica) holds a prominent position due to its agronomic efficiency, wide adaptability, and nutritional richness.
 It is one of the oldest domesticated crops, with evidence of its cultivation dating back several thousand years.
 It is widely grown in semi-arid regions of Asia and Africa, where it plays a crucial role in subsistence farming systems.
 Foxtail millet is characterized by its short growth duration, early maturity, and efficient water-use capacity, enabling it to perform well under limited moisture conditions (Muthamilarasan and Prasad, 2015; Zhang et al., 2021).
 Its ability to grow under low-input conditions, including minimal fertilizer use and poor soil fertility, further enhances its suitability for resource-limited farmers.

-A key physiological feature contributing to the resilience of foxtail millet is its C4 photosynthetic pathway, which enables higher photosynthetic efficiency and better adaptation to high temperature and water-deficit conditions.
+A key physiological feature contributing to the resilience of foxtail millet is its C4 photosynthetic pathway, which enables higher photosynthetic efficiency and better adaptation to high temperature and water deficient conditions.
 This trait allows the crop to maintain productivity even under adverse climatic conditions, making it a valuable component of climate-smart agriculture (Bhat et al., 2018).
 Additionally, its compatibility with diverse cropping systems, including intercropping and crop rotation, enhances farm productivity and sustainability.

 The global importance of millets has been further reinforced by the declaration of the International Year of Millets 2023 by the Food and Agriculture Organization, which emphasizes their role in achieving food security, nutritional security, and sustainable agricultural development.
 This initiative has significantly increased awareness regarding the nutritional and environmental benefits of millets, leading to renewed interest among researchers, policymakers, and consumers.